Your BEST Homeschool

 Watch.
 Remember.
 Think.
 Build.
 Paint.
 Recite.
 Memorize.
 Notice.
 Count.
 Collect…

-What would YOU add?
+What would YOU add to these summer ideas for kids?
 What habits are you working on over the summer?

 -originally published 2014